The grass withers, the flower fades... Isaiah 40:6-7

 People in North America do not think much about the embalming of their remains.
 Most of them don't even know what it entails.
 Many countries in Europe do not practice modern scientific arterial embalming, as known to this continent.
 Some religions forbid the practice of embalming their dead, including the Jews.

-Modern funeral service embalming, as it is today, has commenced during the American Civil War, using solutions of heavy metal salts to preserve the bodies of war victims, so that they could be returned to their home town for burial.
+Modern funeral embalming, as it is today, has commenced during the American Civil War, removal of blood from arteries and using solutions of heavy metal salts to preserve the bodies of war victims, so that they could be returned to their home town for burial.
 Afterwards, formaldehyde became available and, besides other chemical substances (embalming fluids), is used for the purpose of embalming.
 Formaldehyde is a powerful and very toxic substance, thus contaminating our environment.

 The Israelites used perfumed ointments of myrrh in their funeral preparations to postpone the decay and alleviate the odors of the deceased.
 Powdered myrrh, cassia and other perfumes were used in the embalming process.
 This was applied to the external parts of the dead.
 A variety of fragrance carriers made from vegetable oils, such as olive oil and almond oil, adding essential oils made from lilies, roses, anise and orris root may also be used in this manner of embalming.

-Jesus would have been embalmed according to the Jewish manner of preparation for burial, if He wouldn't have been resurrected from death.
+Jesus would have received the Jewish manner of preparation for burial, if He wouldn't have been resurrected from death.